reiryuki/DTSX-Ultra-ZTE-A2020G-Pro-Magisk-Module/README.md

 ## Descriptions
 - An equalizer ported from ZTE A2020G Pro (P855A01)
 - Post process type soundfx
-- Changing ro.build.product and ro.product.model, may break your platform apps and features functionality
+- Changing ro.build.product and ro.product.model, may breaks your platform apps and features functionality.

 ## Requirements
 - Android 9 and up